dyne/Zenroom/README.md

 This software aims to make it easy and less error-prone to write **portable** scripts using **end-to-end encryption** inside isolated environments that can be easily made **interoperable**.
 Basic crypto functions provided include primitives to manage **a/symmetric keys, key derivation, hashing and signing functionalities**.

-Zenroom is software inspired by the [language-theoretical security](http://langsec.org) research, it allows to expresses cryptographic operations in a **Turing-incomplete** * language without any access to the calling process, underlying operating system or filesystem.
+Zenroom is software inspired by the [language-theoretical security](http://langsec.org) research, it allows to expresses cryptographic operations in a readable scripting language that has no access to the calling process, underlying operating system or filesystem.
 <p class="pull-right"><sup>*</sup> = Work in Progress</p>

 <a href="http://langsec.org/occupy/">